Delivering customer success since 1981

 Keywords: S1000D, technical documentation, QA audit, legacy conversion

-A manufacturer working with the Air Force, recognized it did not have an efficient process to update its PDF documents, which were published from SGML.
+A manufacturer working with the U.S. Air Force (USAF) needed a better way to updateits PDF documents, which were published from SGML.
 Staff members were manually updating content in multiple places.
 It was time-consuming, impractical, and not scalable.
 Converting to extensible markup language (XML) using the S1000D international standard for technical manual publications was a solution.

 Part of the quality control (QC) effort involved monitoring the automated processes and normalizing content where necessary to ensure a uniform process.
 DCL customized a QA process and tools that would optimize the results, allowing the creation of reports that: